mateuszskoczek/GeneratorCSV/README.md

 python generator_csv
 ```

-Detailed documentation can be found in Wiki (only in Polish)
+Detailed documentation can be found in <a href="https://repos.mateuszskoczek.com/MateuszSkoczek/GeneratorCSV/wiki">Wiki</a> (only in Polish)

 ## Attribution